 |Source: Energy Information Administration|

-The Middle East has a stranglehold on the top ten producers worldwide, but the U.S. and Russia make up a significant portion of the globe’s crude output as well.
+The Middle East used to have a stranglehold on the top ten producers worldwide, but the U.S. recently surpassed the region’s output.
 For the most part, this list contains both emerging and frontier markets, which is what makes gas prices so volatile.
-Any kind of tensions or trends in these foreign markets translate to spikes or dips in crude prices, which directly correlates to prices seen at the pump [see also Why Commodities Belong In Your Portfolio].
+Any kind of tension or trend in these foreign markets translate into spikes or dips in crude prices, which directly correlates to prices seen at the pump [see also Why Commodities Belong In Your Portfolio].

 |Global Crude Oil Consumption|